• Home

 Hennepin County Rides

-Begin at the East Medicine Lake Park Trailhead just off Highway 169.
-From there, cross the 45th parallel, and travel north along the shore on the Medicine Lake Trail, admiring the large and pretty lake as you go.
-Once you get to the northern part of the lake, the trail climbs sharply out of the steep valley that the lake cuts, then, after one breathtaking view, drops right back down again, and into French Regional Park on the north side of the lake.
+This 7.6-mile loop is filled with challenging ups and downs and is now signed with mile markers.
+Begin at the trailhead just off Highway 169.
+From there, travel north along the shore on the Medicine Lake Trail, admiring the large and pretty lake as you go.
+Once you reach the northern part of the lake, the trail climbs sharply out of the lake's steep valley, then drops right back down again, and into French Regional Park on the north side of the lake.
 Once in the park, the trail ascends back out of the valley.
 From there, get on the West Medicine Lake Trail, which splits off the Medicine Lake Trail at Rockford Road.
-Don't go through the tunnel, instead, follow the sign that says "local trail."
-After a short time next to a road, the trail exits the park and drop back down to the lake (sheesh).
-At the bottom of the hill is West Medicine Lake Park, where you can enjoy a picnic or snack.
-Soon after the park, you reach the Luce Line Regional Trail, which connects to the 63-mile long Luce Line State Trail not far from here.
-However, unless you fancy a few days biking, turn left, and the lakeshore curves away from the trail.
-The trail passes on giant boardwalks across humongous wetlands.
+(Don't go through the tunnel, instead, follow the sign that says "local trail.")
+After a short time next to a road, the trail exits the park and drop back down to the lake once again.
+At the bottom of the hill is West Medicine Lake Park, where you can enjoy a rest or snack.
+Soon after the park, you reach the Luce Line Extension, which connects to the 63-mile long Luce Line State Trail not far to the right.
+To continue on the loop, however, turn left, and the lakeshore curves away from the trail, which travels on giant boardwalks across humongous wetlands.
 You'll get one last glimpse of the lake as you reach the trailhead again.

 Minneapolis Riverfront (13 miles - Minneapolis)

-Begin at Boom Island, not an island anymore, a popular family destination.
-Don't miss the lighthouse and picturesque footbridge.
+Begin at Boom Island, not an island anymore, and a popular family destination with a tiny lighthouse and picturesque footbridge.
 Cross the Plymouth Avenue Bridge and head south on the Mississippi River Gorge Trail.
-After a few hundred feet you'll come to the mouth of historic Bassett Creek, which you can see through the trees.
-Soon you'll reach Saint Anthony Falls, on the river itself, which has been modified to the point where it's really just a dam/spillway and is rather bland.
-However, the nearby Stone Arch Bridge is a historic treasure and worth checking out.
-(You'll cross it later on your ride, so no need bothering now.)
-Next up, you'll pass the interesting Guthrie Theater, then the 35W Bridge Remembrance Garden, which honors the thirteen people who were killed when the 35W bridge collapsed in 2007.
-From there, you'll head down a hill.
-Look for a trail crossing the road and heading up another hill to the right.
-Take it, and you'll get on the Dinkytown Bikeway Connector Bridge.
-It crosses the river gorge and provides outstanding views in either direction.
+After a few hundred feet you'll come to the mouth of Bassett Creek, which you can see through the trees.
+Soon you'll reach Saint Anthony Falls, on the river itself, which has been modified to the point where it's really just a dam/spillway.
+The nearby Stone Arch Bridge is a beautiful old bridge.
+Also nearby is Mill Ruins Park, under the bridge.
+Next up, you'll pass the Guthrie Theater, then the 35W Bridge Remembrance Garden, which glows blue at night.
+From there, turn right on 13th Avenue, then left on the Dinkytown Greenway.
+It crosses the river gorge on a converted railroad bridge that provides outstanding views in either direction.

 The Mississippi Gorge

 On the other side of the river, take the "trail exit" to the U of M East Bank.
-Briefly head south on East River Boulevard, with views over the Bohemian Flats at right, and soon you'll see the East Mississippi River Gorge Trail paralleling the road on to the right.
-You'll coast down a huge hill.
-Merge right once you see the sign for East River Flats Park, and get on the East River Flats Trail at the other end of the parking lot.
+Briefly head south on East River Boulevard, and soon you'll see the East Mississippi River Gorge Trail paralleling the road on to the right.
+After coasting down a huge hill, merge right once you see the sign for East River Flats Park, and get on the East River Flats Trail at the other end of the parking lot (by the U of M boathouse).
 Though near the geographic center of the cities, this floodplain feels amazingly remote.
-The most prominent feature is a "river walk," which takes you across the surface of the river, with views down the gorge.
-Just past the end of the river walk and just before the Franklin Avenue Bridge, look for the waterfall on the left.
-Though just a trickle in summer, spring runoff gives energy to this storm drain discharge.
+The most prominent feature is a "river walk," which takes you across the surface of the river, with views up and down the gorge.
+Just past the end of the river walk and just before the Franklin Avenue Bridge, look for the waterfall on the left (really a storm drain discharge).
+Though just a trickle in summer, spring runoff gives it energy.
 Pick up momentum for the huge uphill at the end.
 At the top of the switchbacking hill, take a sharp right (on the East Mississippi River Gorge Trail again), and cross briefly into Saint Paul.
-Stop at Meeker Island, where an "old wagon road" heads down to the remains of the first lock and dam built on the Upper Mississippi.
-Continue south to the Lake Street Bridge, and cross it (on the north side) to head back into Minneapolis.
+If you're up for another down-and-up, stop at Meeker Island, where an "old wagon road" heads down to the remains of the first lock and dam built on the Upper Mississippi.
+Continue south to the Lake Street Bridge, and cross it (ideally on the north side) to head back into Minneapolis.
 Turn right on the other side of the bridge and head down to the West River Road and Mississippi River Gorge Trail (again).
-Head north.
+Head north (left).

 Seward and Cedar-Riverside